tnichols217/notes/APBiology/1/Notes/4 Macromolecules.md

 > ***
 >
 > **Polymers**
-> Formed by chains of Monomer
+> Formed by chains of Monomers
 > ***
 >
 > **Dehydration**